Breathing Air Quality Testing for Air Compressors

 Control Gear's Breathing Air Quality Testing for Air Compressors

-Regular breathing air testing is not just a regulatory requirement – it is essential for protecting lives, preventing equipment damage, and avoiding costly penalties.
+Regular breathing air testing is not just a regulatory requirement - it's essential for protecting lives, preventing equipment damage, and avoiding costly penalties.

-Control Gear delivers fast, accurate, quality-assured breathing air quality testing for air compressors.
+Control Gear delivers fast, accurate, and quality-assured breathing air quality testing for air compressors to help you meet your legal obligations.

 Why Breathing Air Testing Matters

-- Worker Safety: contaminated breathing air can cause immediate health problems and long-term diseases.
-Regulations state that air for breathing shall not contain contaminants at concentrations that exceed exposure limits for a defined list of pollutants.
+- Worker Safety: Contaminated breathing air can cause immediate health problems and long-term diseases.
+Regulations state that air for breathing shall not contain contaminants at a concentration that can cause toxic or harmful effects or exceeds exposure limits for a defined list of contaminants.

 The Hidden Dangers in Compressed Air Systems

-Many people do not realise that compressed gas for breathing is not automatically safe.
+Many people don’t realise that compressed gas for breathing isn’t automatically safe.
 Your system might be pushing out invisible contaminants, which may cause toxic or harmful effects, harming or even killing workers.
 Regulations require UK employers to conduct breathing air quality tests to ensure a safe working environment.

 According to the British Safety Council, respiratory protective equipment-related incidents cause approximately 15 workplace fatalities each year in the UK, with many more suffering serious health complications from contaminated air exposure.